pascalberger/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/New-Item.md

 This cmdlet returns the item that it creates.

 ## NOTES
 * **New-Item** is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PsProvider`.
-For more information, see about_Providers.
+For more information, see [about_Providers].

 *